Kumihimo 101

 Students will learn variations of basic braids and how to read the notations found in many Japanese instruction books.
 These variations will include adding beads as you braid.
 This will also include how to add texture to braids.

-Kumihimo beginner’s Marudai
+Kumihimo beginner's Marudai Kumihimo beginner's Marudai

-The braid stand, pictured left, was designed for the student that is interested in learning the “kumi-kata” or braid form, using two hands.
+The braid stand, pictured left, was designed for the student that is interested in learning the "kumi-kata", or braid form, using two hands.
 Unlike the flat foam or plastic discs that uses one-handed movements, the number faced marudai enables students to learn the traditional movements associated with Japanese braid making.
-When used in conjunction with Rodrick Owen’s book on braids, the student is well on their way for independent learning.
+When used in conjunction with Rodrick Owen's book on braids, the student is well on their way for independent learning.

 Our number-faced marudai are sold for $60 plus shipping and handling.